arnavsirigere/Adis-Clone/README.md

 ## Admin Only Commands

-[NOTE: These commands can be run by anyone with ADMIN_ROLE]
+[NOTE: These commands can be run by anyone with the ADMIN_ROLE]

 `!giveaway` - Randomly pick a member from the server for the giveaway prize